nesankar/mlexpy/README.md

 #### High level library goals:
 - 1. Provide intuitive, standardizeable, and reproduceable ML expiraments.
 - 2. Methodological understandability is more important that method simplicity and efficiency.
     - Becuase this is meant to aid in ML development, often times it is easy to lose track of what explcity steps are and were done in ultimately producing a predicion. `mlexpy` is meant to reduce the amount of code written for ML develpment purely to the explit steps taken in developing a model.
 For example, Pands DataFrames are currently preffered over numpy nd.arrays simply for column readability.
+Thus, verbosity is prefered.
     - Ideally, `mlexpy` makes is simple to understand exactly what a ML pipeling and model are doing, easing collaboration between engineers, coleuges, and academics.
 - 3. `mlexpy` is not developed (yet?) for usage in large scale deep-learning tasks.
 Perhaps later this will be on interest.

 2. `mlexpy` leverages an OOP framework, while this may be less intuitive for some practitioners, the benefits of becoming familiar with some OOP outweigh its learning curve.

+3. The three junctions of the ML development pipeline are (1) the data, (2) the processing, (3) the prediction.
+Thus, each one of these steps is meant to be identically reproduceable independent of each other (to the extent possible).
+    - For example: I have an update to my dataset -- I would like to know **exactly** how a previously developed and stored pipeline and model will perform on this new dataset.
+    - I have a new model, I would like to know how it performs given **exactly** the same data and processing steps.
+    - I would like to try computing a feature differently in the processing steps.
+However, to compare to previous models, I would like to use **exactly** the same data, **exactly** the same process for the other features, and **exactly** the same model and training steps (ex. the same Cross Validation, parameter serching, and tuning).

 Note: Currently, `mlexpy` _only_ provides tooling for supervised learning.